-One of the first things that you have to take into account about the Leesa is that it has a 10-inch construction and it’s layered with different levels of high-end memory foam.
-It takes advantage of the proprietary Avena foam which brings serious performance capabilities.
-It resembles the feeling and properties of latex, but it is said to be a lot more durable and reliable.
-The material also has increased lifespan, offering you a greater overall value for the money you spent.
+One of the first things that you have to take into account about the Leesa is that it has a 10-inch construction and it’s layered with different levels of high-end memory foam and polyfoams.

 The mattress construction comprises the following layers:

 - The 1st layer is intended to bring the cooling and comfort.
-With that said, it is made out of the Avena foam as mentioned above, and it is exactly two inches thick.
-The foam, apart from everything that we said about it on top, is also quite responsive.
-Furthermore, it brings that specific slight bouncy appeal which is characteristic of the latex surface.
-This material, however, is stronger when compared to latex.
+With that said, it is made out of aerated foam, and it is 2 inches thick.
+It is also quite responsive and brings that specific slight bouncy appeal which is characteristic of the latex surface.
 The top layer and the core of the bed are intended to work in proper sync so it can bring a feeling that’s adaptive and particularly comfortable for the different types of sleepers.

 - The 2nd layer is intended to bring the necessary support and pressure relief.
 It is crafted out of standard memory foam, and it is going to help align your spine and bring the needed pressure relief.
 You can rest assured that the mattress does its best to alleviate as much pressure points between your body and the bed as it can so that there is no strain and pain.

 - The 3rd layer is designed to act as its overall foundation and base.
 It is made of high-density support foam, and it offers deep compression support.
 The base layer is 6-inches thick, and it provides the proper bed shape and helps makes sure that it doesn’t sag.